This page was updated on 06 January 2021. To view changes, please see page updates

-Placements for young people are different to placements for children due to the developmental changes young people go through and the additional needs they have.
+Care arrangements for young people are different to those for children due to the developmental changes young people go through and the additional needs they have.

 Practitioners are challenged every day by how to engage and work with young people who have been harmed and traumatised by adults.
-These young people may behave in ways that are likely to hurt themselves or others.
+The impacts of this trauma may be displayed through a young person hurting themselves or others.
 This makes working with them that bit harder.

-When managing placements, we need to be aware of these topics and deepen our understanding of them to be able to walk alongside young people on their placement journey.
+When managing care arrangements, we need to be aware of these topics and deepen our understanding of them to be able to work with young people through their experiences.

-Young people are more likely to be placed in residential care or with kinship carers, due to the limited number of foster carers.
-If they have grown up in a foster or kinship care arrangement, they may remain with their carer until they transition to adulthood.
-Sometimes young people remain with their family-based carer beyond their 18th birthday (as happens in other families).
+Young people are more likely to be placed in residential care or with kinship carers, with one reason being the limited number of foster carers.
+If they have grown up in a foster or kinship care arrangement, they may remain with their carer as they transition to adulthood, which may include beyond their 18th birthday, as happens in other families.

-There are several elements that are vital to ensuring young people achieve better outcomes and a successful transition to adulthood.
-They include:
+Elements that are vital to ensuring young people experience better outcomes and a successful transition to adulthood include:

 - participation in decision-making

-Planned placement transitions for young people are more likely to work when they have ownership of the plans and feel that their views and worries have been listened to, heard and acknowledged as important.
+Planned changes to care arrangements for young people are more likely to work when they have ownership of the plans and feel their views and worries have been listened to, heard and acknowledged as important.

-To ease the trauma experienced during a transition for any placement change, some factors to consider sharing with the young person may include:
+To ease the trauma experienced during a changes of care arrangement, factors to discuss with the young person include:

 - who they will be living with